zaqifathis/BIMserver-doc/Security.md

-# JVM Security Manager
+# Java Virtual Machine (JVM) Security Manager

-Most application containers (like Tomcat) actually say they havent tested a lot with security managers, so expect weird errors.
+The Java Security Manager is a framework that controls the permission of Java applications.
+It is essential to run BIMserver in environments where security restrictions are required.

+**Note:** Tomcat does have support for running with the Java Security Manager, but historically, it hasn't been extensively tested in production environments with the Security Manager enabled.
+The Tomcat team has recognized that the Security Manager might lead to unexpected issues or require significant customization.
+As a result, enabling the Security Manager might lead to unexpected errors or behaviors.
+We recommend thorough testing in your environment.

-Below is a list of permissions you have to add to make BIMserver work, this list will probably have to be updated a lot, please let us know if things are missing or not required anymore:
+Below is the list of permissions that should be added to your security policy file to allow BIMserver to function correctly.
+The policy file should be updated as follows.
+Please let us know if things are missing or not required anymore:

 ```
 grant {